+135 Biblical Archaeology

+Merrill

-Elective.
-2 hours. - A study of the religions of the civilizations surrounding ancient Israel with attention to Mesopotamia, Egypt, and Syria-Palestine and their relevance to the Old Testament.
+A study of the principles of the archaeological method and a survey of the chief discoveries bearing on Bible history and the illumination and interpretation of the Old Testament.
 May be credited in the Department of Semitics and Old Testament Studies or the Department of Bible Exposition.

+Elective, 3 hours.